darthmaim/gw2builds/docs/store.md

 - `availableSkillObjects` (object, indexed by `skill.id`)
   Contains all valid skill objects for the current `profession`.
   See GW2 API `/v2/skills` for the object format.
+- `selectedSkillIds` (array)
+  Contains all selected skill ids for the current build.
+  Indexed from 0 to 4, where 0 is healing, 1 is utility 1, 2 is utility 2, 3 is utility 3, 4 is elite.

 ### Weapons
 - `activeWeaponSet` (integer)